What’s new and wonderful in the world of campervans and compact caravans?

-If you’re looking for a brand new campervan, all the manufacturers and converters bring their star models to the show.
-So, it’s still surprising that, year after year, there really doesn’t seem to be much change.
+If you’re looking for a brand new campervan or caravan, all the manufacturers and converters bring their star models to the shows.

 You can choose designs that look a little like hospital or office interiors with grey cupboards in preponderance and grey carpeted walls, or something that aims for difference with splashes of lime green and orange and a zillion LEDs.

 This year, happily, it seems the world’s supply of grey carpet might finally be drying up.
 There were certainly some more interesting and attractive ways of lining the van conversions with just a peek of carpet here and there even in some of the top end models.